Al-un/learn-nuxt-ts/README.md

 });

 // store/counter/types.ts
-export interface CounterState extends RootState {
-  // Not used, simulating a value which is not initialised
-  clickCount: number;
-}

 export interface RootState {
   count: number;
+  // Not used, simulating a value which is not initialised clickCount?: number;
 }
 ```